weiHelloWorld/accelerated_sampling_with_autoencoder/README.md

 ## Installation and preparation

 No installation is required.
-You may simply have all dependent packages installed and checkout this repository (or download the package with dependency files here: https://drive.google.com/a/illinois.edu/file/d/0B6OOQc-KDdimbklIbkd1cjhnSWs/view?usp=sharing).
-Reference pdb files for simulation are needed.
+You may simply have all dependent packages installed and checkout this repository.

 It is **highly recommended** to run tests before running code to make sure packages are correctly installed.